frohro/6302view/docs/notes.md

 ### WebSockets

+This is not the default.
 Choose `#define S302_WEBSOCKETS` at the top of `Six302.h` for this mode.
+This method can only work on the ESP8266 or ESP32.
 To connect, enter your SSID and p/w:

 ```cpp
 cm.connect("Mom use this one", "password");